755 Marshall Street

 women.
 The three bay apparatus floor houses one in-service engine and

 one reserve engine.
-The South Zone medical supplies, which are distributed to Redwood City Fire, Menlo Park Fire, Woodside Fire and South County Fire, are also stored here.
+The South Zone medical supplies, which are distributed to Redwood City Fire, Menlo Park Fire, Woodside Fire and San Carlos Fire, are also stored here.
+Originally this station was Redwood City Fire Department Station 2.
+After a county-wide numbering system was put into practice Station 2 became Station 10.

 The district Station 10 responds to first is bordered by El Camino